-Monocot Root

-1. Cortex is very wide.

-2. Endodermal cells are highly

-thickened casparian strips are visible

-only in young roots.

-3. Xylem and phloem are more than 6

-(polyarch).

-4. Well developed pith is present.

-5. Secondary growth is absent.
+Dicot Root Monocot Root Cortex is comparatively narrow.
+Endodermis is less thickened casparian strips are more prominent.
+The xylem and phloem bundles varies from 2 to 5.
+Pith is absent or very small.
+Secondary growth takes place with the help of vascular cambium and cork cambium.
+Cortex is very wide.
+Endodermal cells are highly thickened casparian strips are visible only in young roots.
+Xylem and phloem are more than 6 (polyarch).
+Well developed pith is present.
+Secondary growth is absent.